zenyuzien/SsplitA-2/doc.md

 ## how does the program do it ?

-well, let this be answered in a comprehensive manner.
+SSA-2.cpp - rules can have any number of dimensions, and the maximum value is fixed for all fields SSA-2(5).cpp - rules have fixed 5 dimensions, and each dimension can have different maximum values ( different ranges ) well, let this be answered in a comprehensive manner.
 First, in a high level without code, after that, code will be explained.

 ### INPUT structure